-1. In order for the Commission to approve a demolition or relocation request at least three out of the five Findings must be met.
-(2-18-9C) Four of the five Findings have been met.
-The site is not classified as contributing, it cannot meet landmark status, the rear section's demolition will not adversely affect the District or the adjacent properties, and the submitted plans will have a positive effect on the District and the adjacent properties.

-- 2. The Commission's decision in regard to Certificates of Appropriateness for alterations, as described in 2-18-09 (A), shall be based on six Findings as applicable to that property.
+- 1. In order for the Commission to approve a demolition or relocation request at least three out of the five Findings must be met.
+(2-18-9C) Two of the five Findings have been met.
+The site cannot meet landmark status, and the rear addition's demolition will not adversely affect the District or the adjacent properties. - 2.
+The Commission's decision in regard to Certificates of Appropriateness for alterations, as described in 2-18-09 (A), shall be based on six findings as applicable to that property.
 (2-18-11 01) - 1.
 BCC Section 2-18-11.01 A states that the request shall be consistent with the Design Guidelines for Boise City's Historic Districts.
 This application is not in a commercial district.
-This Finding does not apply. - 2.
+This Finding is not applicable. - 2.
 BCC Section 2-18-11.01 B states the request shall be consistent with the Boise City Design Guidelines for Residential Historic Districts.
-This application complies with the following guidelines. - i.
+This application does not comply with the following guidelines. - i.
+"Relate rooflines, the pitch, and orientation of the new addition to the primary building."
+(4.1.3) The rooflines of the new building are different than the pyramidal roof of the existing building. - ii.
 "Set back a new addition from the primary façade of the original building to maintain original proportion, massing, size, and scale."
-(4.1.2) The addition will be set 35' from the front elevation. - ii.
-"Relate rooflines, the pitch, and orientation of the new addition to the primary building."
-(4.1.3) - iii.
-"Use similar materials as found on the original building."
-(4.1.6) The addition will bring materials similar to those found on the existing building including metal clad wood windows and Hardiboard siding. - iv.
+(4.1.2) Although the new addition is set back from the primary façade of the original building, it does not maintain the building's original proportion, massing or scale.
+The eaves of the addition are much higher than those of the original house and the massing is changed from short and square to long and irregular. - iii.
 "Maintain proportional lot coverage as found on the neighboring properties of the same block; maximum lot coverage of all buildings should not exceed 30% of the total lot area.
 Minimum open space should be 40% of the total lot area.
 Any exceptions to these percentages will be closely scrutinized."
-(4.1.10) The addition will bring the lot coverage up to 30%. - 3.
-BCC Section 2-18-11.01 C states the request shall be consistent with The Secretary of the Interior's Standards for Rehabilitation, or other standards as applicable (preservation, restoration or reconstruction.)
-This application is consistent with the Secretary of Interior's Standards for the Treatment of Historic Properties.
-This application complies with the following requirements. - i.
-"New additions, exterior alterations, or related new construction will not destroy historic materials, features, and spatial relationships that characterize the property.
-The new work shall be differentiated from the old and will be compatible with the historic materials, features, size, scale and proportion, and massing to protect the integrity of the property and its environment." (pg.
-62) The new addition will be differentiated from the existing building through broken wall planes.
-It will be compatible through compatible forms and materials. - ii.
-"Placing a new addition on a non-character-defining elevation and limiting the size and scale in relationship to the historic building." (pg.
-113) The addition will be placed on the rear elevation and be limited in height and width to that of the original structure.
+(4.1.10) The addition raises the lot coverage to 41%.